jfpatrick/pyqt-tutorial/docs/source/81-detailed-project-structure.rst

 Checkout
-`PyQt's Documentation on the topic <https://www.riverbankcomputing.com/static/Docs/PyQt5/signals_slots.html>`_ for more detailed information about this topic.
+`PyQt's Documentation on the topic <https://www.riverbankcomputing.com/static/Docs/PyQt5/signals_slots.html>`_ for more details.

-In this case, ``get_frequency`` is a function exposed by SpinBoxModel, which is a PyQt QObject subclass and can therefore define its own slots.
+In this case, ``get_frequency`` is a function exposed by SpinBoxModel, which is a PyQt QObject subclass and therefore can define its own slots.
 In addition, we can see it defines a function which is decorated as ``pyqtSlot`` and has a signature that matches::

     @pyqtSlot(int)